 Perhaps you're the same kind of non-Writer writer.
-The playful amateur kind, using it explore and communicate ideas, rather than making the medium part of your identity.
+The playful amateur kind who uses it to explore and communicate ideas, rather than making the medium part of your identity.
 But even amateurs want to be good.
 I certainly want to get good.

 Knowing what you like is half the battle in liking what you create.
 In that spirit, I collect narrative non-fiction essays that I think are exceptional.
 They're worth looking at closely – their opening moves, sentence structure, turns of phrase, and narrative arcs.

-The only sensible way to improve your own writing is by the work of other writers.
-Good artists copy, great artists steal quotes from Picasso.
+The only sensible way to improve your writing is by the work of other writers.
+Good artists copy and great artists steal quotes from Picasso.

 You may want to start your own collection of lovely essays like this.
 There will certainly be some Real Writers who find my list trite and full of basic, mainstream twaddle.
 It probably is.
 I've done plenty of self-acceptance work and I'm okay with it.

 Twaddle aside, the essays below are worth your attention.